SAP/openui5-docs/docs/Step_2_Custom_Mock_Data_3118903.md

  ![](loiofa4aba84cedc4fefbf345c26eed8bc97_HiRes.png " Folder structure for this step including custom mock data")

+The service metadata only contains a description of the service entities.
+The mock server that is part of the app will auto-generate random mock data based on the data types defined in the metadata file.
+To have a more realistic development environment we will now add additional sample data.

 The `webapp/localService/metadata.xml` file used by the mock server describes our OData service.
 The service only has two OData entities, and the data for these two entities is located in the folder `webapp/localService/mockdata`:

 -   Products